 Week 1: Take ½ capsule every other day

 Week 3: Take 1 capsule daily

 Week 4+: Take 2 capsules daily

-If you are particularly sensitive, then it is advisable to even start at a lower dose, with a ¼ capsule every other day, or even lower.
+If you are particularly sensitive, starting at a lower dose, with a ¼ capsule every other day or even lower, is advisable.

 Die-off symptoms happen when the gram-negative bacteria release endotoxins when they die.

-MegaSporeBiotic™ is a potent probiotic that reduces gram-negative bacteria and, therefore, may result in die-off symptoms.
+MegaSporeBiotic™ is a potent probiotic that reduces gram-negative bacteria and may result in die-off symptoms.

 'Die-off' symptoms often mimic a person’s primary symptoms.

 Typical 'die-off' symptoms include fatigue, digestive problems, rashes or skin issues, muscle aches, and a general flu-like feeling.
 Looser stools are also common for the first 3 – 4 days.

 Die-off symptoms are a sign that MegaSporeBiotic™ is working and not that it is causing the symptoms.